Gorkowski/Atmospheric_Science_Class/Classes/Project_info/Proposal_revision.md

-# Proposal Revisions Due, Monday 9/19/22 11:59 PM (emailed to kjgorkow@mtu.edu)
+# Proposal Revisions Due, Tuesday 9/20/22 11:59 PM (emailed to kjgorkow@mtu.edu)

 Revise the proposal based on the feedback from in class discussion and the feedback.